China Business Start-up

-Strong management direction by U.S.-based functional managers has great value for technology and process knowledge transfer, extraordinary problem response, and business oversight – especially for internal control level issues.
+Selective management direction by U.S.-based functional managers has real value for technology and process knowledge transfer, extreme problem response, and business oversight – especially for internal control level issues.
 This support role is best structured in “dotted line” relationships, providing subject matter expertise.
 An exception to this model can be the finance function due to critical internal control considerations, but the relationship with the local manager should be strong even in this situation.
-The main value elements of U.S. oversight and control of process are retained with this structure while empowering the local team to own results through a single responsible leader with clearly defined authority.
+The main value elements of U.S. oversight and control of process are retained with this structure, while empowering the local team to own results through a single responsible leader with clearly defined authority.

 Role of the HR Management Function

 A Human Resources Manager is important in a company anywhere, but even more critical in a China company.
 Few middle managers in China have hiring experience.
-At U.S. companies, we generally delegate to middle managers the tasks of candidate interviewing, selection, and job offering – within guidelines and with varying approval processes.
-In China, due to the lack of hiring experience among middle managers, the interviewing and hiring tasks are almost always centralized to the Human Resources Manager.
+At U.S. companies, middle managers generally have the tasks of candidate interviewing, selection, and job offering – within guidelines and with varying approval processes.
+In China, due to the lack of hiring experience among middle managers, the interviewing and hiring tasks are commonly centralized to the Human Resources Manager.

-The general workforce transparency to compensation across the organization requires consistent pay plans and job classification management, and the Human Resources Manager manages this process.
+The general workforce transparency to compensation across the organization requires consistent pay plans and job classification management.
+The Human Resources Manager manages this process.
 In smaller companies that do not have a dedicated HR Manager, the task falls to a local executive with the overall responsibility for HR issues.

 Finally, China employment laws are different than in the West and failure to understand and manage employee programs in a compliant fashion can cause serious exposure and risk.
 The Human Resources Manager is the point person for compliance to China employment regulations.